GlusterFS/Notes/readme.md

 #### Step 7 - Testing the GlusterFS volume

 ***
 ## Performance
 ***
+## Security
+So you want to enable SSL on GlusterFS and you are lost?
+Well you are not alone - SSL mode is not documented and you can find little info about it on mailing lists.
+I will try to help you out [with these small tips](security.md).
+***
 ## Troubleshooting
 ***
 ## FAQ
 ***
 ## Changes
 ***
 #### Resources

 #### Resources